ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 3.4 **Teammate Selection.** Direct invite recipients can choose a teammate who automatically bypasses the Qualification Stage, provided the selected teammate has not already participated in the current season's Qualification Stage.
 The deadline to select a teammate is the same as the Qualification Stage deadline.

-> For example, a team of two participants is invited, one of them refused the invitation.
-Another team member now has the right to choose another teammate who will pass the qualification stage.
+> Example: If a directly invited team member declines their invitation, their remaining teammate may select a replacement who will automatically qualify for the tournament, provided the chosen replacement has not already participated in the current season's Qualification Stage.

 ## 4. Seeding and Matchups